-Also in 2013, the Marine Corps Marathon began offering additional running events from March through November.
+Additional Marine Corps Marathon events are held from March through November.
 See the MCM Event Series schedule.

 Transportation and ParkingMetro: Service begins at 5 a.m.
 Participants should use the Pentagon Station to enter Runner's Village in the Pentagon North Parking lot.
 Spectators can take Metro to the Arlington Cemetery Station to view the start, or the Rosslyn Station to view the finish.
 For the MCM10K take Metro to the Smithsonian Station.

 Shuttles: Free Pre-Race shuttles are available for runners and spectators starting at 5:30 a.m. from the Crystal City, VA parking area to Runners Village in the Pentagon North parking lot.
 Post-Race shuttles will be parked at the corner of Oak Street and Wilson Boulevard in the Finish Festival.